SRI Seminar Series: Sandra Wachter, “Do large language models have a legal duty to tell the truth?”

 SRI Seminar Series: Daniel E. Ho, “Large legal fictions: Assessing the reliability of AI in legal research”

-What emerging policy frameworks for the regulation of advanced technologies like AI are on the horizon?
-Join Stanford’s Daniel E. Ho to learn about the future of data governance.
+What emerging risk frameworks and policy considerations for the use of advanced technologies like AI in high-stakes contexts are on the horizon?
+Join Stanford’s Daniel E. Ho to learn about assessing the reliability of AI in legal research.

 SRI Seminar Series: Henry Shevlin, “All too human?
 Identifying and mitigating ethical risks of Social AI”